CyberGoatherder/AoC2024/README.md

 # AoC2024

 Repo of AoC2024 solutions.
+I am not a competitive programmer, the goal is to survive.
 Input intentionally not included. https://adventofcode.com/2024.